matthewvolk/amifree/README.md

 ## Project Background/TODO:
 #### THE PROBLEM:
-A Node.js CLI utility to retrieve available time slots on your Google Calendar

 I needed a quicker solution to list out my Google Calendar availability than manually checking for open time slots.
 I tried services like Calend.ly but my clients were frustrated when I sent them a link to schedule time with me.
 I didn’t want to make them think I was too lazy to look at my own calendar.

-I am in the process of creating an NPM package called amifree to remedy this problem.
-This page currently serves as a Privacy Policy required by Google so that users know how I am using their data through the Google API.

-When I am done building the application, I will create a write-up here.
+This application will eventually be published as an NPM package called `amifree` to remedy this problem.

 #### THE GOAL:
-The goal is to be more convenient than looking at your Calendar.
 The workflow will be as follows when the application is complete:
 1. User runs `npm install amifree`
 2. User runs `amifree`
 3. Application lists out steps to generate an appropriate Google OAuth application (also steps to download OAuth Credentials JSON file from Google Developer Console)